 DEHCR's ESG program conducts in-person site monitoring visits and desk monitoring to ensure that grantees are in compliance with the requirements of the ESG program.
 Standard forms that touch on financial standards and ESG-specific requirements are used for site and desk monitoring.
-DEHCR is also working to update its ESG program manual to ensure grantees have an immediate resource when they have questions about ESG requirements.
+DEHCR also regularly updates its ESG program manual to ensure grantees have an immediate resource when they have questions about ESG requirements.